Today's Articles

 George Poage

 *On this date in 1904, the first Black Olympic medal winner was crowned.
-George Coleman Poage won a bronze medal in the third Olympic games in St. Louis, Missouri.
+George Coleman Poage won a bronze medal in the third Olympic Games in St. Louis, Missouri.

-With less than 12 nations there, they celebrated the centennial of the Louisiana Purchase and the World's Fair that same year amid an undercurrent of racial uneasiness.
+With fewer than 12 nations there, they celebrated the centennial of the Louisiana Purchase and the World's Fair that same year amid an undercurrent of racial uneasiness.
 Black and white exhibits were mounted separately, and "colored" areas were apart from the others.

 Reference: